zhmee/REU_2025/2025-projects/team-1/README.md

 Both approaches will contain more specific documentation within their respective repositories :
 - `/Finetune/pytorchcaney` contains finetuning code
 - `/Scratch_Models_Finalized` contains code from models from scratch
+- `/Data_Generation` contains directions for generating the dataset